 Todd Coburn – Weight Loss Expert

-My name is Todd Coburn, I’ve been working with a wide variety of weight loss clients over the past 18+ years.
+My name is Todd Coburn a weight loss expert, I’ve been working with a wide variety of weight loss clients over the past 18+ years.
 I’m a knowledgeable trainer that can actually guarantee weight loss results.
-If you have 15+ lbs to lose, you can expect to lose 3-5 lbs a week on weight loss plan.
+If you have 15-100+ lbs to lose, you can expect to lose 3-5 lbs a week on weight loss plan.

 Aside from the tips below, you’ll gain a wealth of knowledge from my personal and professional experience that works for all body types.
 This program works for anyone, no matter what health condition or body type you are.
 You’ll also receive my online eBooks that contain all the rules and guidelines to follow for superior results within weeks.

 That’s not all!!
 You’ll also receive tasty, easy to prep recipes, a 15 minute video for 7 Days of Meal Prep in 1 hour and we will meet once a week to review your Online Food Journal to keep you on the right track.

 First things first, let’s schedule a time to discuss your weight loss goals – most consultations only take 10-15 minutes.
 This allows a opportunity to fully understand your goals and where I can assist you best.
 We will come up with a solid plan that will help you achieve your goals and make you feel great!